partha0solapurkar/springboard_data_science_intensive/capstone_project/capstone_project_proposal.md

 ### Other analysis

-I plan to analyze the dataset and glean actinable insights such as seasonal patters in user bookings.
+I plan to analyze the dataset and glean actinable insights based on observations such as seasonal patters in user bookings.
 For example, if people are likely to make a booking in the summertime anyway, there is no need of offering promotions in the summer.
 On the other hand, if people are less likely to make a booking in the wintertime, it would be a good idea offer special promotions in the winter.

 ### Deliverables
 The deliverables will be a technical notebook with code, a report, a slide deck and the two models mentioned above.